Zvitalik/Zvitalik/README.md

 - 👋 Hi, I’m @Zvitalik
-- 👀 I’m interested in  програмирование
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning  питону
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...